DataSnowman/BotInTen/README.md

     ![QnA Maker values](https://raw.githubusercontent.com/DataSnowman/BotInTen/master/images/qnamaker-settings-kbid-key.png)

+    Note: Be careful to put the `QnAAuthKey` (which is the last key in the deployment details) and the `QnAKnowledgebaseId` (which is the first ID in the deployment details) in the correct place in the Application settings.
+If your bot is not working in `Test in Web Chat` it could be because you have these in the wrong place.

 ## Test the bot

 In the Azure portal, select **Test in Web Chat** to test the bot.